 Tartar and gingivitis are two of the most common problems seen in dogs by veterinarians.
 Poor dental hygiene can lead to gum disease, loss of teeth, and–if untreated–more serious conditions such as bacterial infections of the heart, liver, or kidneys.
 In fact, 80 percent of dogs and 70 percent of cats show signs of oral and dental disease by the age of three.
 Gingivitis and tartar can advance to periodontal disease or form abscesses.
 These infections can spread to your dog’s heart valves, liver and kidneys.
 It’s serious business.

-February is Pet Dental Health Month.
-An important month of awareness for our pets and their well-being.
-Share this on your wall and encourage friends and family with pets to have their pet’s teeth checked out by a professional.
-Watch the video at the bottom of this post and you’ll see what I mean.
+February is Pet Dental Health Month–an important month of awareness for our pets and their well-being.
+Spread the word and encourage friends and family with pets to practice proper at-home care and have their dogs’ teeth checked out by a professional.

 1. Daily Brushing

-Talk to your veterinarian about annual or semiannual teeth cleaning.
+Talk to your veterinarian about annual or semiannual teeth cleanings.
 A teeth cleaning performed by your vet is the only way to remove tartar build up.
-Just like you would schedule a cleaning, be sure to calendar in your pet’s cleaning as well.
-You can also find low-cost dental cleaning services on the Internet.
-There are also non-anesthesia dental cleanings.
-Find the right dental cleaning for you and your dog.
-Just do it.
+Just like you would schedule a cleaning for your own teeth, be sure to put your pet’s cleaning in your calendar, as well.
+You can also find low-cost dental cleaning services on the internet.

+Whatever type of cleaning you decide on, keep up with professional cleanings.
 Remember, your dog could be in pain and you may not even know it.
-One thing is for sure, your pup will feel better after a good professional cleaning.
+A professional will be able to spot whatever is going wrong that you might miss.
+One thing is for sure, your pup’s mouth will be in better health after a good professional cleaning.